Low-Dose semaglutide: a new hope for weight loss in obese adults?

 Summary

-This study is testing whether a low dose of the drug semaglutide can help obese adults lose weight and improve heart health.
-About 60 Pakistani adults who are obese but do not have diabetes will receive weekly injections for 24 weeks, along with diet and exercise advice.
-The main goal is to see how much weight they lose and if their health markers like blood pressure and cholesterol improve.
+This study is testing a low-dose version of the drug semaglutide to help obese adults lose weight and improve heart health.
+The trial includes 60 Pakistani adults who are obese but do not have diabetes.
+Participants will receive weekly injections for 24 weeks, along with diet and exercise advice.
+The goal is to see if this lower dose is both safe and effective.

 Get updates